blueripple/blueripple-research/modelNotes/Model_Details_intro.md

     - $\alpha$ is a hierarchical parameter, partially pooling the information from all states as to overall level of turnout and preference.

-    - $\vec{\beta}$ is a vector of (non-hierarchical, for now) parameters relating turnout and preference to all of our demographic variables besides geographic location (sex, education, race/ethnicity and population density)
+    - $\vec{\beta}$ is a vector of hierarchical parameters relating turnout and preference to all of our demographic variables (sex, education, race/ethnicity and population density)

     - Population density is binned into 10 quantiles.
 We’ve also tried using the log of the population